cviets/rna_seq_slurm/README.md

 Bash scripts and instructions for submitting RNA-seq alignment jobs to Slurm

 ## Prerequisites
 Make sure STAR and SRA Toolkit modules are installed on your machine.
 If they are already installed, load the modules with `module load`.
-If they are not already installed, download and unzip them, and add the binaries to your .bashrc file.
+If they are not already installed, download and unzip them.
 ```
 wget https://github.com/alexdobin/STAR/archive/refs/tags/2.7.11b.tar.gz
 wget https://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/3.1.1/sratoolkit.3.1.1-centos_linux64.tar.gz